munificent/craftinginterpreters/book/functions.md

 ## Function Objects

 We've got some syntax parsed so usually we're ready to interpret, but first we need to think about how to represent a Lox function in Java.
-It needs to keep track of the parameters so that we can bind them to argument values when the function is called.
-And, of course, it needs to keep around the code for the body of the function so that it can execute it.
+We need to keep track of the parameters so that we can bind them to argument values when the function is called.
+And, of course, we need to keep around the code for the body of the function so that we can execute it.

-That's basically what the Stmt.Function class itself is.
-Can we just use that?
+That's basically what the Stmt.Function class is.
+Could we just use that?
 Almost, but not quite.
-We also need a class that implements Callable so that we can call it.
-That's a runtime behavior, so it would violate our architecture sensibilities around separation of concerns if we slapped that on the syntax node class itself.

-Instead, we wrap the node in a new class:
+We also need a class that implements LoxCallable so that we can call it.
+We don't want the runtime phase of the interpreter to bleed into the front-end's syntax classes so we don't want Stmt.Function itself to implement that.
+Instead, we wrap it in a new class:

 ^code lox-function

-Here's how it implements `call()`:
+Then it implements `call()`:

 ^code function-call

 This handful of lines of code is one of the most fundamental, powerful pieces of our interpreter.
-As we saw in the chapter on statements and <span name="env">state</span>, managing name environments is a core part of a language implementation.
+As we saw in [the chapter on statements][statements] and <span name="env">state</span>, managing name environments is a core part of a language implementation.
 Functions are deeply tied to that.

+[statements]: statements-and-state.html

 <aside name="env">